 Another major challenge of this application is the amount of feature data.
-Currently we have nearly 1 TB, corresponding to 60 million HOG feature vectors, and we expect problems to grow in size by one to two orders of magnitude.
+Currently we have 7 million HOG feature vectors, and we expect problems to grow in size by one to two orders of magnitude.
 For such a large amount of input data, we can increase the number of machines to reduce the data size per node, but the total data size (of cluster centers) transferred in broadcasting and aggregation still grows as the number of centers multiplies.